Guide for LitePix Bulk Image Optimizer

 Sync your images

-To allow the app optimizing images, start by syncing your images.
+To allow the app to optimize images, start by syncing your images.
 Open the Dashboard and click the “Sync your images” button.

 Please wait until the sync process is complete.
 Once synced, your images will appear in the grid.